Week 8 of Pregnancy: Basic Building Blocks Almost In Place

 The good news is that caffeine is safe for pregnant women and you can have your steaming hot cup of coffee at any time of the day.
 However, you should avoid having more than 200mg of caffeine—two mugs of tea or instant coffee, or one mug of filter coffee.
 Too much coffee may result in your child being underweight at birth, having a faster heartbeat and breathing rates, and also having difficulty sleeping.

-Alcohol is a toxin that slows down our nervous system.
+Topping the list of what not to eat during pregnancy is alcohol, because it is a toxin that slows down our nervous system.
 Alcoholic women often have a low birth weight, birth defects, learning difficulties or social problems.
 Alcohol also increases the risk of miscarriage, premature birth, and foetal alcohol spectrum disorders (FASD).
 It isn't clear exactly how much alcohol is required to cause foetal development issues, so it is not advisable for pregnant women to drink any amount of alcohol during pregnancy.

-Potential fecal contamination during growth and harvest means vegetables and uncooked flour could also carry the same risk of salmonella.
+Potential faecal contamination during growth and harvest means vegetables and uncooked flour could also carry the same risk of salmonella.
 Always opt to get fully-cooked food and vegetables that are thoroughly washed for your salads.

 Soft cheeses with rinds are less acidic and contain more moisture than hard cheeses.
 As a result, they are more likely to become ideal environments for harmful bacteria to grow.
 Whether they are made from pasteurised or unpasteurised milk, cheeses such as brie, blue brie, camembert and taleggio could contain listeria bacteria and should not be eaten during pregnancy.
 Listeria can cause listeriosis, miscarriage and stillbirth.
 Some pasteurised soft cheeses are safe to eat—so long as they are made from pasteurised milk and do not have a rind.